 We encourage continual learning and leadership quality improvements for our employees by offering sponsorships to upgrade their skillsets.
-A Further Education Sponsorship Program has also been set up in 2017 to groom employees at the managerial levels.
-The program aims to provide managerial staff with a clear and forward-looking career path to greater responsibilities and better prospects.
-Under this program, we co-sponsor trainings for managerial staff who meet the criteria.
+A Further Education Sponsorship Programme has also been set up since 2017 to groom employees at the managerial levels.
+The programme aims to provide managerial staff with a clear and forward-looking career path to greater responsibilities and better prospects.
+Under this programme, we co-sponsor trainings for managerial staff who meet the criteria.

 We also believe that everyone is talented in his/her own way and we should provide opportunities to people from a diverse educational background to nurture them.
-To support our belief, we partnered with SkillsFuture Singapore, a government agency, and institutes of higher learning such as Institute of Technical Education and Polytechnics under the Earn and Learn Programmes and Work-Learn Technical Diploma Programmes to provide opportunities for fresh graduates from these institutions to build work skills and experience by working at our Group.
-As at 31 March 2022, the number of employees under these programmes is 2 (FY2021: 4).
+To support our belief, we partnered with Workforce Singapore ("WSG") and Employment and Employability Institute ("NTUC's e2i") under the Career Support Programme to offer job opportunities to eligible Professionals, Managers, Executives and Technicians ("PMETs") who are Singapore citizens and have been actively looking for jobs for a considerable period of time to help them adapt to changing job demands and enhance their employability.
+In addition, we partnered with institutes of higher learning under various programmes such as internships and Work-Learn Technical Diploma Programme to provide opportunities for young talents from these institutions to build work skills and experience by working at our Group.
+As at 31 March 2023, the number of employees under these programmes is 10 (FY2022: 2).